moltenform/vipercard/vipercard/doc/reference_05_functions.md

-## mouseclick()
+## mouseClick()

 Was the mouse recently clicked?
 Doesn't include the click that created the message, it needs to be later.

-When you check the mouseclick, it will only return true once before resetting back to false.
+When you check the mouseClick, it will only return true once before resetting back to false.
 See also: clickloc, clickh, clickv.

 Examples:

 ```

-wait until the mouseclick
+wait until the mouseClick
 answer the clickloc